MangeshThakre/HTML-CSS-Project-2/Readme.md

 ![](https://img.shields.io/badge/Live%20Project%202-Hosting%20Landing%20Page-brightgreen)

 # Street Style Landing Page
-> HTML - CSS Project-1
+> HTML - CSS Project-2

-🙌 hey There I'm mangesh Thakre Wed Developer
+🙌 hey There I'm mangesh Thakre Web Developer
-##  What I've learnd form theis project
+##  What I've learnd form this project

-  Before this project i was affared to use `::before` & `::after` Pseudo element
+  Before this project i was afraid to use `::before` & `::after` Pseudo element
  - I've learned to give filter effect on image using `::after` pseudo element
  - Learned about background property like `background-position`  , `background-size` , `background-repeat`
 > #### This project took 3 hour to complete, spend most of the time on researching